LeelaChessZero/lc0/README.md

 5. If you decided not to install tensorflow or CUDA, comment out building network_tf.cc and/or network_cudnn.cu from meson.build.
 6. Run ./build.sh

+If you want to build with a different compiler, pass the `CC` and `CXX` environment variables:

+    CC=clang-6.0 CXX=clang++-6.0 ./build.sh

 ## Windows

 Building for windows is currently complicated, you can try executeing steps listed [here](https://github.com/glinscott/leela-chess/issues/334#issuecomment-382848569).